 This decision took me some courage and I was full of doubts:

-- Bodyweight Training?
+Bodyweight Training?
 Can you even build muscle like that?
-Isn’t Calisthenics pole dancing for guys for can’t get big?
+Isn’t Calisthenics training pole dancing for guys that can’t get big?

 Despite these doubts, I started anyways and fell quickly in love with this new kind of training.

 A lot happened in these few years – the sport established itself as my lifestyle and I learned that all my worries were just insecurities.

 My goal with this post is to motivate you to give calisthenics a try.
 To give you all the basic information that you get a general overview of this broad topic.
 It definitely changed my life for the better.
 Maybe it will change your life, too!

 This post will take us both for a fairly long ride, covering everything basic you need to know about Calisthenics.
 Feel free to jump the section that interests you, using the table down below!